- 1859 Darwin’s “On the Origin of Species” was published.

 An up to date survey of Swallowtail Butterflies within the county will be carried out in the summer months.
 This, the largest British butterfly, is unique to East Anglia and Norfolk is its stronghold.

-A landmark publication will include articles on wildlife within the county as well as historical information about how wildlife has changed over the past 150 years.
-The edition will include a forward by Simon Barnes.
+This landmark publication includes articles on wildlife within the county as well as historical information about how wildlife has changed over the past 150 years.
+There is a forward by Simon Barnes.